 Because of the NHTSA’s limited resources, as well as its $35 million per violation penalty cap, a lawsuit can actually be more effective in getting automakers to do the right thing.
 The estate of a woman killed by the GM ignition switch defect settled with GM back in 2005, and GM has paid nearly $2 billion in penalties and settlements since then (USA Today).

-If you were injured by a defect in your vehicle, contact our Dallas product recall lawyers at Crowe Arnold & Majors, LLP.
+If you were injured by a defect in your vehicle, contact our Dallas product liability attorneys at Crowe Arnold & Majors, LLP.
 We will sit down with you in a free consultation and explore your legal options.
 Call (800) 738-4046.